oasysgames/oasys-docs/docs/techdocs/2-technologies/3-nft-bridge/1-2-vnft-onft-bridge.md

 ![vNFT & oNFT](/img/docs/techdocs/nft-bridge/tech-process_vnft-onft.png)

 ### 1. vNFT, Restrictive-Use Tokens
-vNFT can be minted on the Verse-Layer.
+vNFT can be minted on the Verse Layer.
 The token can only be used with certain Verse-Layers.
 This type of FTs (e.g. in-game currency) and NFTs (e.g. IP) can not be cross-chain bridged.

 ### 2. oNFT, Highly Interoperable Tokens
 oNFT can be minted on the Hub-Layer.
 The token is interoperable and is available on all Verse-Layers.
-Also, it can be sent to another network such as Ethereum by a cross-chain bridge.
+Also, it can be sent to another network, such as Ethereum, by a cross-chain bridge.

 ### 3. exNFT, Minted in External Network Tokens
 exNFT is a token minted on a network outside of Oasys.
 They are available on Oasys' Hub-Layer and Verse-Layer via cross-chain bridges.